Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Experiments

 \subsection{Ablation Study}

 We conduct comprehensive ablation studies to analyze the impact of each component on RDT's robustness.
-For evaluation, we use the "walker2d-medium-replay", "kitchen-compete", and "relocate-exper"' datasets.
+For evaluation, we use the ``walker2d-medium-replay'', ``kitchen-compete'', and ``relocate-expert'' datasets.
 Specifically, we compare several variants of RDT: (1) \textbf{DT(RP)}, which incorporates reward prediction in addition to the original DT; (2) \textbf{DT(RP) w.
 ED}, which adds embedding dropout to DT(RP); (3) \textbf{DT(RP) w.
 GWL}, which applies Gaussian weighted learning on top of DT(RP); and (4) \textbf{DT(RP) w.
 IDC}, which integrates only the iterative data correction method.

 We evaluate the performance of these variants under different data corruption scenarios, as depicted in \cref{fig:dt_com_ablation}.
 In summary, all variants demonstrate improvements over DT(RP), proving the effectiveness of the individual components.
 Notably, Gaussian weighted learning appears to provide the most significant contribution, particularly under reward attack.
-However, it is important to note that none of these tailored models outperform RDT, indicating that the integration of all proposed techniques is crucial for achieving optimal robustness.
-Additionally, we provide ablation results on reward prediction in \cref{app:ablation_rp}, which demonstrate that reward prediction also brings improvements under state and action corruption compared to DT.
+However, it is important to note that none of these tailored models outperform RDT, indicating that the integration of all proposed techniques is crucial for achieving optimal robustness. {Additionally, while reward prediction could potentially lead to performance drops under reward attacks, it brings obvious improvements under action and state attacks for specific tasks.
+More ablation results about three individual component and reward prediction are provided in \cref{app:add_three_ablation} and \cref{app:ablation_rp}.}